autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multilabel.md

             return predproba_dict
 ```

+### Training

-Let's now apply our multi-label predictor to predict multiple columns in a data table:
+Let's now apply our multi-label predictor to predict multiple columns in a data table.
+We first train models to predict each of the labels.

 ```{.python .input}